ahmedCoder12424/cse15l-lab-reports/LabReport3.md

 ## 1. -l

-This option outputs path of files with matching string.
-This is helpful because in the output file, we simply find which files contain the word rather than outputting all the content of the files.
+This option outputs path of files with the matching string.
+This is helpful because in the output file, we simply see the paths of the files containing the word rather than outputting all the content of all the files containing the matching string.

 ### Example #1